December strikes: Both sides need to work ‘quickly’ to end strikes

 "The government is insisting that all this money is self generated from our own members' working practices so it depends what can be generated through the savings and efficiencies they're demanding," he said.

-"It's not as complex as me saying 'I'd like this amount of money' and them saying we'll see what we can do, unfortunately it's very complex."
+"It's not as [simple] as me saying 'I'd like this amount of money' and them saying we'll see what we can do.
+Unfortunately it's very complex."

 The RMT is involved in two sets of negotiations.